CLBRITTON2/CppTinyWebSearchEngine/README.md

 # CppWebBrowser
-20250523 - This project is gross but the concept was interesfing.
+20250523 - This project is gross but the concept was interesting.
 Might revisit one day.